 - 1. The Company is a corporation duly organized, validly existing and in good standing under the laws of the State of Texas; and - 2.
-The shares of Common Stock to be resold are validly authorized, validly issued, fully paid and nonassessable. - 3.
-The shares of Common Stock underlying the Warrants to be issued upon exercise of such Warrants are validly authorized and, upon exercise of the Warrants in accordance with their terms, will be validly issued, fully paid and nonassessable.
+The shares of Common Stock, held by certain security holders of the Company, to be resold, are validly authorized, validly issued, fully paid and nonassessable. - 3.
+The shares of Common Stock underlying the Options to be issued upon exercise of such Options are validly authorized and, upon exercise of the Options in accordance with their terms, will be validly issued, fully paid and nonassessable.

-We consent to the filing of this opinion as an exhibit to the Registration Statement and to the reference in the Registration Statement to Axelrod, Smith, & Kirshbaum under the heading "Exhibits -- Opinion."
+We consent to the to the filing of this opinion as an exhibit to the Registration Statement and to the reference in the Registration Statement to Axelrod, Smith, & Kirshbaum under the heading "Exhibits-Opinion."